 Richard S. Volpert ’56 Professor of Economics at Amherst College

 Professor Kingston is the Richard S. Volpert ’56 Professor of Economics at Amherst College and a leading scholar in institutional economics and economic history.
 He earned his mathematics degree from Trinity College Dublin and his Ph.D. in Economics from Stanford University.
-He has also been recognized by The Princeton Review as one of the most popular professors in America.
+He was named one of the “300 Best Professors” in the United States by The Princeton Review.

 Course: Introduction to Game Theory